Shankar has brought in a great clarity in our software development process at Auroville Web Services.

 Demystify Phoenix Internals & Rebuild Phoenix Clone

 Though Ecto is optional for Phoenix, most Phoenix applications will use Ecto for data storage.
-This edition includes an Ecto cookbook and has lots of code and exercises to give you complete confidence on using Ecto.
+This edition includes an Ecto cookbook and has lots of code and exercises to give you complete confidence when using Ecto.

 Ecto Cookbook covers a wide range of common Ecto related questions and provides solutions that you can use in your app.
 It covers all the major components in Ecto such as